qaiik/docsbyvr/README.md

 socket.io plays a HUGE part in Betastar.
 This manages trade & chat.<br>
 If socket.io left Betastar, many of the cooler features would also have to go.<br>
 socket.io uses socket.on and socket.off, and you can use these to make scripts.

+## Wiki
+For those using Node.js, see the Wiki!